Photobot-Co/gphoto2-camera/README.md

 You can then install the JS dependencies with `yarn install` before running `yarn build`.
 This will download the vendored C libraries, compile them and create the dynamic libraries needed to run this library.

-You can generate prebuilt versions of the library to upload to Github Releases by running `yarn prebuild`.
+You can generate prebuilt packaged versions of the library to upload to Github Releases by running `yarn package`.